tiascott01/13_GroupProject2_ETL/README.md

 ---
 # Load
   * The first part of loading the data was identifying which parts of the exported csv's can be joined together.
-  * the second part was to create an Entity Relationship Diagram which outlines the primary and foreign keys of joining various csv's together.
+  * The second part was to create an Entity Relationship Diagram which outlines the primary and foreign keys of joining various csv's together.
     <p align="left">
     <img src="https://github.com/tiascott01/13_GroupProject2_ETL/blob/main/crowdfunding_ERD.png" width="425", hspace="15">
     </p>